 July 27th Coaching Tip: Make It Work.

 We are on our way from Indiana to Des Moines, Iowa, for the 2025 National Senior Games.
 As we prepared our trip, we really didn’t want to drive 7-8 hours in one day.
 To make it all work, I reached out to some of my gal pals in Illinois and we gathered for a homemade two-hour dinner at Molly’s home.
-Little did two of us know that one of gal pals had some serious info to share with us.
-Gut-wrenching but that what we do as friends: we got thru it all together.
-We four have been thru the rigors of life the last two decades together of being friends.
-We’ve lost husbands, homes, and jobs; helped our kids beat addictions and trouble making, rebuilt our brands and legacies, finished half marathons, etc. We made it work for this quick but important homemade dinner; please, make it work.
-Squeeze in these types of important visits.
-My partner and I stayed over night and slept on the couches downstairs.
-The other two gals said, “wait, wait, tonight was so much fun.
-We want to do a sleep over soon.”
-I know you’re busy, but make it work.
+Little did two of us know that one of our gal pals had some serious info to share with us.
+She shared some gut-wrenching news, we listened, and that’s what we do as friends: we got thru it all together tonight.
+We four have been thru the rigors of life these last two decades together of being friends.
+We’ve lost husbands, homes, and jobs; helped our kids beat addictions and making poor decisions, rebuilt our brands and legacies, finished half marathons, etc.

 July 28th Coaching Tip: Heat Dome Dangers.

 When there’s a heat dome, hydrate.
 Whatever amount that you are drinking, keep drinking.
 This heat dome is scary stuff and it is hitting millions of Americans as we head in to the last week of July.
 We were driving on the interstate for over 3.5 hours today, and we kept the speed closer to 72mph.
 Why?
 To help keep the tires just a lil bit less hot (so that they don’t split or shred) and to keep a very close eye on the road surface itself.
 We heard that in Peoria, IL, a section of the interstate had “bubbled up” and had created a very unsafe bump on the highway.
 Imagine hitting that bump doing 85 mph!
-Wreck-up your car, then you’re alongside the road in the hot sun with a heat index of 100-110.
+That could potentially wreck-up your car, then you’re alongside the road in the hot sun with a heat index of 100-110.
 Another tip is to grab a gallon of water and put it in your car.
 You just never know when you may need a drink or need to drench your head on days like these.
 Be aware and be proactive when heat dome dangers are present.

 July 29th Coaching Tip: Six Seconds Faster.

-My first event at my first-ever National Senior Games here in Des Moines, Iowa, was the 400m run today.
+My first event today at my first-ever National Senior Games here in Des Moines, Iowa, was the 400m run.
 My previous times in the 400m at the Indiana Senior Games were 1:47 (June 2024) and 1:43 (June 2025).
 Today, my goal was to run 1:40; I even dreamed about it.
 As I lined up today, I got dry mouthed/thirsty and nervous but kept my legs moving.
-Once the gun went off, all anxiety went away from my starting spot in lane 2.
-My pace was spot on, as I finished the first 100m before my count of 18 (approx. 25 seconds), so I knew I was off to a good start.
+Once the gun went off, the anxiety quickly disappeared as I stood in my starting lane two.
+My pace was spot on; I finished my first 100m before my count of 18 (which is approx. 25 seconds), so I knew I was off to a good start in this 400m race.
 Plus, I had already passed someone in the first turn.
-Then, the second 100 was just fine, and I appreciated the strangers cheering for me along the backstretch.
-In the third turn, I quit counting and focused on two things: the gal in front of me in lane 4 and my form.
+Then, the second 100m was just fine, and I appreciated the strangers cheering for me along the backstretch.
+In the third turn, I quit counting and focused on two things: the gal in front of me in lane four and on my running form.
 I set my eye site on her and got back up “on my tip toes” and started chasing her down as we came down the final stretch.
 I happily finished third in my heat, with a 1 minute 37.51 second time.
 I was thrilled to beat my goal of 1:40, and very happy that I finished six seconds faster that I ran at the Indiana Games on June 8, 2025.
-How did I do this?
-Prayer and also practicing differently.
-The last six weeks, I have been running one minute sprints, that are a jog for the first 30 seconds, then faster and faster the remaining 30 seconds.
-I would do this for two minutes, too.
-Lastly, I worked on my form and improving it.
-Six Seconds Faster.
-(Note: showing up, staying in shape, allowing your body to rest, eliminating injuries is a big part of participating.
-Of the 31 registered runners in the 400m, 18 showed up.
-I finished 12th!)